This was supposed to be a piece about lessons learned as a dad in the nine years that separated the births of my oldest daughter and my youngest son.

 But a funny thing happened on my way to writing about lessons learned by a veteran dad.
 I learned another big lesson.

 Kal accidentally let me know that he probably hasn’t enjoyed me as a dad as much as his brother and sisters have.
-Sure, my role as a father isn’t to be enjoyed.
+Sure, my role as a father isn’t to just have fun and be the good guy all the time.
+The balance between rules and relationships is a delicate one that parents should not neglect maintaining.

 But when parents try to maximize quality time and quantity time together with their kids in the middle of busy schedules, moments of simply enjoying one another’s company need to be actively sought.